polterguy/polterguy.github.io/documentation/magic/index.md

 #### GET magic/system/auth/endpoints

 This endpoint returns the authorisation requirements for all endpoints in the system.
-It does not take arguments.
-It returns one item for each Hyperlambda endpoint in the system, with its associated verb, and a list of roles the user must belong to in order to invoke the endpoint.
-The endpoint can be invoked by anyone, and does not have any authorisation requirements.
-Notice, this endpoint caches its result for 5 minutes, implying changes done to the authorisation requirements of your endpoints will not be accessible for clients before 5 minutes after your changes have been applied.
+It does not require any arguments.
+It returns one item for each Hyperlambda endpoint in the system, with its associated verb, and a list of roles the user must belong to in order to invoke the endpoint, if the endpoint requires authorisation.
+The endpoint can be invoked by anyone, and does not have any authorisation requirements itself.
+Notice, this endpoint caches its result for 5 minutes, implying changes done to the authorisation requirements of your endpoints will not be accessible for clients before 5 minutes after your changes have been applied, unless you explicitly delete the cache item for the endpoint.

 #### GET magic/system/auth/impersonate